-Yes, and you shouldn’t hesitate to seek help from products, procedures, and other people to help you create your own menopausal regimen to which your body will be responsive to.
+Yes, and you shouldn’t hesitate to seek help from products, procedures, and other people to help you create your menopausal regimen to which your body will be responsive.
 You must note though that subscribing to treatments for menopausal symptoms is far from being a rocket science.
 For the most part, treatment requires a phase of trial and error before you finally find the regimen, and possibly a menopausal relief supplement that suits you well.

 However, after the Women’s Health Initiative (WHI) released the results of a 15-year study that showed HRT increased the risks of women who undergo HRT to breast cancer and heart diseases, it didn’t take long before the spotlight left HRT.
 Presently, HRT is now only being prescribed for those who stand to benefit more relative to the risks associated with the treatment.
-Women and medical practitioners, alike, has since turned to supplementation for answers.
+Women and medical practitioners, alike, have since turned to supplementation for answers.

 The Top Rated Menopause Supplements:

 Based on the analytical review of evidence available on botanical and dietary supplements (BDS) published in 2005 in the Journal of Women’s Health, even medical practitioners and nurses are poorly informed about BDS and Menopause supplements.

 See below to be guided on how to choose menopause supplements:

 - Keep in mind that there are generally 2 types of supplements for menopause — those which are laden with hormones to make up for your dwindling estrogen and progesterone levels, and those which are formulated with botanical ingredients, many of which have been used for centuries for the relief of symptoms associated with menopause and perimenopause.